 Sign no. 1: Private Sinner

-Imagine being one of the twelve disciples of Jesus/Yeshua.
+Imagine being one of the twelve disciples of Jesus Christ.
 It is a great privilege to be part of that inner circle.
 Now, one might conclude that it is a sure ticket to God’s Kingdom.
-However, we see how Judas threw that opportunity all away because of his private sins.
+However, we see how Judas wasted that opportunity because of his private sins.

-Judas had spent more than three years with the Christ.
+Judas had spent more than three years with Christ.
 He has studied at the feet of the greatest Teacher this world has ever seen.
-He had witnessed firsthand the manner, custom, and life of Jesus Christ and yet, it did not change him.
+He had witnessed firsthand the manner, custom, and life of Yahshua, and yet, it did not change him.

 For the people around Judas, they see him as a public saint who followed Christ wherever He went.
 But deep inside, Judas was a private sinner.
-The lips he uses to praise God are the same lips he used to curse in his heart.
-The eyes He used to appreciate the miracles of Christ are the same eyes he used to covet his neighbor’s goods.
-The hands he used to distribute the food during the feeding of thousands of people are the same hands he used to steal money.
+The lips he used to praise God were the same lips he used to curse in his heart.
+The eyes He used to appreciate the miracles of Christ were the same eyes he used to covet his neighbor’s goods.
+The hands he used to distribute the food during the feeding of thousands of people were the same hands he used to steal money.

 Lesson: Do we have private sins in our lives that we refuse to overcome because of the pleasure it gives?
 Time will come when you will not be able to contain it anymore and become a slave to it.
-Don’t wait for that moment.
+Don’t wait for that moment and be like Judas.
 Repent now and let God and Christ help you.

 Sign no. 2: Love for Money

 Money by itself is neutral – it is neither good nor evil.
-However, the LOVE of money is among the roots of all evil (I Timothy 6:10).
+However, the LOVE of money is a root of evil as we read in I Timothy 6:10.
 This is the downfall of Judas.
-In one occasion, Mary anointed Christ’s feet with expensive perfume.
+On one occasion, Mary anointed Christ’s feet with expensive perfume.
 We read in John 12:4-6:

 But one of His disciples, Judas Iscariot, Simon’s son, who would betray Him, said, “Why was this fragrant oil not sold for three hundred denarii and given to the poor?”
 This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it.